 Professor Le Heron is an economic geographer whose research concerns land-based production, agribusiness and food and commodity chains.
-He has made a major contribution to our understanding of agro-commodity systems, in the process consolidating this sub-field within the international field of economic geography.
-His work integrates a political economic perspective on land-based industries with an analysis of the flows across space as they are shaped by the forces of globalisation and regulation.
-As such he has played an important role in elucidating those activities that have helped shape New Zealand’s place in the global economy.
+He has made a major contribution to understanding of agro-commodity systems, in the process consolidating this sub-field within the international fields of economic geography and agri-food research.
+In the 1980s and 1990s his work integrated a political economic perspective on land-based industries with an analysis of the flows across space as they are shaped by the forces of globalisation and regulation.
+This research played an important role in elucidating those activities that have helped shape New Zealand’s place in the global economy.
+Since the early 2000s he has been a leading international figure in bridging links between post-structural and political economy understandings.
+Early foundations of this initiative were greatly facilitated by involvement in the Tertiary Education Commission’s platform, â€˜Building Research Capabilities in the Social Sciences’ (2004-2009).
+More recently, the Marsden project, â€˜Biological Economies: knowing and making new rural value relations’ and MoBIE funded research on â€˜Marine Futures: a dynamic approach towards managing for resilience’, have assisted the formal outline of a generative situated knowledge production approach known as Post Structural Political Economy, a distinctive Australasian approach to knowledge formation.
 His work has had considerable international impact and is widely cited.